-So, just how does a red meat hater make good steak?
-They let their slow cooker take the guessing work out of it.
-Disclaimer: For those of you who love a really rare steak or one that is perfectly charred by an open flame, you wont be getting that here.
-What you will get is the ability to take a tougher piece of meat, such as a skirt steak, and turn it into a really delicious steak meal.
+Disclaimer: For those of you who love a really rare steak or one that is perfectly charred by an open flame, you won't be getting that here.
+What you will get is the ability to take a tougher piece of meat and turn it into a really delicious steak meal.

 - Add half of your steak sauce to your crockpot pot vessel before adding the meat.
 Then top the meat off with garlic and the rest of the sauce.
 This way all sides are covered.

-- Meat thermometers are a great way to confirm that food is cooked through enough to be considered safe to eat.
-According to the USDA, beef is safe to eat when it reaches an internal temperature of 145°F .
-Click here if you are interested in learning more about USDA guidelines.
-Click here to see my favorite meat thermometer.
+- Meat thermometers are always a great way to confirm that your food is safe to consume.
+According to the USDA, beef is safe to eat when it reaches an internal temperature of 145°F.

-- If you are in the market for a new slow cooker, click here to see the one I am currently lusting after.
-It comes with its own thermometer!
+- If you are in the market for a new slow cooker, my favorite comes with a built-in thermometer!

 Note: Lazy Slow Cooker Steak does not taste like, or in any way replace, a good grilled steak, but it is fan favorite.